axinc-ai/ailia-models/anomaly_detection/padim/README.md

 $ python3 padim.py --train_dir train
 ```

-The feature vectors created from files in the train directory can be saved to the pickle, numpy or pickle file.
+The feature vectors created from files in the train directory can be saved to the pickle, numpy or pytorch file.
 For that you have to specify desired format as `npy`, `pt` or `pkl`.
 Depending on --enable_optimization flag, files saved might be originally pytorch tensors (True) or numpy arrays (False).
 ```bash
 $ python3 padim.py --save_format pt
 ```